Master of Science Degree in Civil Engineering

 - A résumé/curriculum vita.

-Applications must be submitted to the UTSA Graduate School online at https://graduateschool.utsa.edu/.
+Applications must be submitted to the UT San Antonio Graduate School online at https://graduateschool.utsa.edu/.
 Incomplete applications will not be considered.
 Acceptance to the program is determined by the Department Graduate Studies Committee (GSC), contingent upon available funding.
 Full-time students accepted to the program are eligible for financial support in the form of competitive teaching assistantships, research assistantships, or research fellowships.
 Note that admission is competitive, and satisfying these requirements does not guarantee admission.

 Degree Requirements